mobiledgex/edge-cloud-doc/operator/product-overview/cloudlet-onboarding/scenario-1-openstack/openstack-tenant-deployment-options/index.md

 description: Discusses the various OpenStack Tenant Deployment options
 ---

-## Deployment Option A:</strong> <strong>Operator Provides OpenStack End Point Credentials to MobiledgeX
+## Deployment Option A: Operator Provides OpenStack End Point Credentials to MobiledgeX

 In this Deployment option, MobiledgeX software is a tenant on an existing Operator OpenStack environment.
 MobiledgeX is provided with a pool of compute resources and access to the OpenStack API endpoint.
 MobiledgeX create cloudlets and needed platform software components using these resources and endpoint access and manage the cloudlets henceforth.
 MobiledgeX will also manage required Firewall in OpenStack tenant level for open networks.
 The operator can optionally manage additional Firewall as well for restricted cases.